apache/qpid-proton/proton-c/bindings/cpp/docs/types.md

 ## Include files

-You can simply include proton/types.hpp to include all the type definitions and conversions.
+You can simply include proton/types.hpp to get all the type definitions and conversions.
 Alternatively, you can selectively include only what you need:

  - Include proton/types_fwd.hpp: forward declarations for all types.
  - Include individual `.hpp` files as per the table above.